Tuttotorna/OMNIA-VALIDATION/docs/PROJECT_STATUS.md

 ## Result Schema Status

-A recommended result schema is now defined at:
+A recommended result schema is defined at:

 ```text
 docs/RESULT_SCHEMA.md